wleuschner/ParallelSpectralFluids3D/README.md

 # ParallelSpectralFluids3D

 Implementation of a geometric fluid simulator in Eigenspace for my Masters thesis.
+The advection step of the simulation was parallelized using OpenCL and the GPU

 Thesis can be found at https://drive.google.com/file/d/1-iF5EibfW4GTdbNsIavVh5I0ybkZr20h/view

 Videos showing the implementation in action can be found here: